gjbex/Workflows-for-HPC/source-code/nextflow/modules/README.md

    script to create a plot for a range of parameter values.
    It converts those plots from PNG to GIF format, and finally converts them into an animated GIF file.
+1. `nextflow_slurm.config`: Nextflow configuration file that
+   specifies the Slurm scheduler to use, and the required resources.
+It also loads the rquired environment modules.